NikolayDPaev/lambda-script/README.md

 ## Functions
 **Functions** are first class objects and can be two types:
 - **Pure** (default): have assignments and only one expression.
-Calling nonpure functions in the body of pure function (pure scope) will result in error.
+Calling impure functions in the body of pure function (pure scope) will result in error.
 Lazy evaluation in pure functions is guaranteed.
-- **Nonpure**: can have multiple expressions each evaluated eagerly.
-Print and read calls are nonpure.
+- **Impure**: can have multiple expressions each evaluated eagerly.
+Print and read calls are impure.
 The outside scope is also non pure.

 Built-in functions:
  - ```read``` reads line from the std in and returns list of characters.
 The only valid place for this expression is in assignment.